muskananeja/project350/README.md

 This is the First Version of our Maze

-Functionality in the Game:
+-Functionality in the Game:
-Player Generation
+Player Generation,
-Procedural Maze Generation
+Procedural Maze Generation,
-End Point
+End Point,
 Point to Trigger CLI

-To Play this game, Simply clone this repository
+-To Play this game, Simply clone this repository.
 Ensure you have Pygame and Numpy installed

-Install them using
+-Install them using
 --pip install pygame
 --pip install numpy